FLUX-SE/all_docs/documentation/8_Main_Section.md

 ## (51) Reverb On
 Toggles the currently selected reverb engine on or off.
-Use this switch at de- sign time, to listen to one reverb in isolation.
+Use this switch at design time, to listen to one reverb in isolation.